davidlevinwork/davidlevinwork/README.md

 ### 📖 About me
-* 🎓 BSc CS Student 3rd year (graduating in October 2022)
+* 🎓 B.Sc Computer Science graduate from Bar-Ilan University
-* 🔭 I'm currently working on improving my understanding of the ML field
+* 🔭 Interested in the field of deep learning, especially in the domain adaptation problem
 * 🌐 You can see some of my projects on [my portfolio][projects]

 <p align="center">